-We are open every day Monday to Friday 8am to 18:30pm.
+We are open every day Monday to Friday 8am to 18:30pm across all our sites.
 We also offer extended access appointments at weekends in partnership with local Practices.
 For the latest information on extended access, please ask reception!

 We recommend that you contact us to obtain your unique username and password so that you can order your prescription online.
 This is the same system we use for on-line appointment booking.
 The system is much safer as it is linked directly to your medical records at our Practice.
 Therefore the medication list is always up-to-date and accurate.